viswanathct/al-js/ReadMe.md

 * Write some examples and include a few of them in the ReadMe.

 * Add some example bots.
-Especially a batcher and a timer.
+Especially, a batcher, a timer and an apiFetcher.

 * Port the package to other languages, esp. to Python.

+* If possible, write tests for the cheatsheet example.

+* Document the API.